mlmstem/new_garden_01/README.md

 ./Backend/package.json -> all the dependencies needed for the project

-./Backend/server.js -> the script to initiate the node server
+./Backend/server.js -> the program to initiate the node server

-./Backend/config -> the configuration of the backend server (the port and mongodb url at development/mongodb url at development and production phase)
+./Backend/config -> the configuration of the backend server (the port and the mongodb url at development and production phase)

 ./Backend/model -> the data model and schema used to interact with mongodb